 Easy Baked Salmon Fillets

 Discover the rich, aromatic oven-baked salmon – a dish that promises tender, succulent salmon drenched in a luscious lemon-garlic butter sauce.
 This low-carb meal also features crunchy asparagus and a range of flavors, all cooked together in one pan.

-Baked Salmon is my favorite way to prepare this beautiful fish, and this recipe is my go-to, 50% of the time.
+I confess, my culinary heart beats for salmon.
+Baking salmon is my favorite way to prepare this beautiful fish, and this recipe is my go-to about 50% of the time.
 The other 50% is dedicated to my Garlic Butter Baked Salmon.
 What I like more about this recipe is that it includes my favorite veg, asparagus.

-With the best flavor combination and ready in under 30 minutes, not only does this simple salmon and asparagus dinner come together super quickly and in just one pan, it also requires just a handful of ingredients.
-I think I mentioned them all in that long title up there. 👆 🤷♀️
+With the best flavor combination – garlic, butter, and lemon – and ready in under 30 minutes, not only does this simple salmon and asparagus dinner come together super quickly and in just one pan, but it also requires just a handful of ingredients.

 - First and foremost, snap off the woody ends of the asparagus.